AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 where
 :cpp:`nodal_projector` is the :cpp:`NodalProjector` object we have built.

+The following parameters can be set in the inputs file to control the choice of preconditioner and smoother:

+- :cpp:`hypre.hypre_solver`:   Default is BoomerAMG.

+- :cpp:`hypre.hypre_preconditioner`: Default is none;  otherwise the type must be specified.

+- :cpp:`hypre.recompute_preconditioner`: Default true.
+Option to recompute the preconditioner.

+- :cpp:`hypre.write_matrix_files`: Default false.
+Option to write out matrix into text files.

+- :cpp:`hypre.overwrite_existing_matrix_files`: Default false.
+Option to over-write existing matrix files.

+The following parameters can be set in the inputs file to control the BoomerAMG solver specifically:

+- :cpp:`hypre.bamg_verbose`: verbosity of BoomerAMG preconditioner.
+Default 0.
+See `HYPRE_BoomerAMGSetPrintLevel`

+- :cpp:`hypre.bamg_logging`: Default 0.
+See `HYPRE_BoomerAMGSetLogging`

+- :cpp:`hypre.bamg_coarsen_type`: Default 6.
+See `HYPRE_BoomerAMGSetCoarsenType`

+- :cpp:`hypre.bamg_cycle_type`: Default 1.
+See `HYPRE_BoomerAMGSetCycleType`

+- :cpp:`hypre.bamg_relax_type`: Default 6.
+See `HYPRE_BoomerAMGSetRelaxType`

+- :cpp:`hypre.bamg_relax_order`: Default 1.
+See `HYPRE_BoomerAMGSetRelaxOrder`

+- :cpp:`hypre.bamg_num_sweeps`: Default 2.
+See `HYPRE_BoomerAMGSetNumSweeps`

+- :cpp:`hypre.bamg_max_levels`: Default 20.
+See `HYPRE_BoomerAMGSetMaxLevels`

+- :cpp:`hypre.bamg_strong_threshold`: Default 0.25 for 2D, 0.57 for 3D.
+See `HYPRE_BoomerAMGSetStrongThreshold`

+- :cpp:`hypre.bamg_interp_type`:  Default 0.
+See `HYPRE_BoomerAMGSetInterpType`

+The user is referred to the
+`hypre <https://computing.llnl.gov/projects/hypre-scalable-linear-solvers-multigrid-methods>`_ Hypre Reference Manual for full details on the usage of the parameters described briefly above.

 AMReX can also use `PETSc <https://www.mcs.anl.gov/petsc/>`_ as a bottom solver for cell-centered problems.
 To build PETSc, follow the next steps: